UW-INFO442-AU22/TheresAJohn/README.md

 ## Mission Statement

-#### SDG and general problem domain:
-The SDG we are aiming to solve is quality education.
-Specifically, we are targeting the issue of lack of resources, such as learning supplies.

-#### How might we...
-How might we provide more teaching/learning resources for K-8 schools in rural areas?

-## Why we are building it
-We will serve as a middleman to connect schools/teachers with donors for their needs of technologies and teaching resources.
+This application aims to serve as a middleman between schools/teachers with donors so that donors can help support local schools in their needs of teaching resources.

+This solution addresses UN’s Sustainable Development Goal: Quality education.
+Lack of resources in schools hinders a student’s learning opportunities.

 ## What we are building